rondale-sc/glimmer-boolean-helpers-polyfill/README.md

 # Glimmer Truth Helpers

-This is a rudimentary version of ember-truth-helpers.
+This is a rudimentary version of ember-truth-helpers for use in Glimmer.js applications.
 It supplies several helpers meant to be used within a given template.
 It only includes helpers listed in this RFC: https://github.com/cibernox/rfcs/blob/new-basic-handlebars-helpers/text/0000-basic-template-helpers.md

 To install: